 monday.com Work OS is perfectly designed for large or small teams working together on notes, images, and documents, and everything in between.
 A group can customize it entirely to meet their needs, no coding required.

 Here’s a snapshot of monday.com’s meeting notes template, for instance, showing how people can be easily assigned to tasks as the meeting is being run:

 A “Spaces” option is available through Evernote’s Business tier of service.
 However, it lacks the same level of connectedness and adaptability that you’ll find with monday.com.

-#2: monday.com: quicker visualization of tasks and notes
+#2: monday.com: quicker visualization of tasks, projects, and notes

 monday.com makes it easy to view information in several different ways.

 Depending on your needs, you can choose from the following visualizations: